-The steady rise of the cost of living means that some members of the community need assistance with life expenses.
-There are also a variety of government programs designed to provide a respite for those who need it.
-And with living expenses being varied and many, there are as many concessions and schemes for varying circumstances.
+The steady rise in the cost of living means that some community members need assistance with living expenses.
+There are also various government programs designed to provide a respite for those who need it.
+And with many living expenses being varied, there are as many concessions and schemes for changing circumstances.
 Some of these can mean discounts for concession card holders, and some require an application.
-This post will list the different concessions and discounts and what they can mean for your household.
+This post will list the different concessions and deals and what they can mean for your household.

 Before agreeing to an energy plan

-Nowadays, energy bills are a significant expense for low income households.
-Regulations are therefore in place to ensure that vulnerable members of our community receive the right level of assistance.
-It is also advisable to “shop around” for the right energy plan.
+Nowadays, energy bills are a significant expense for low-income households.
+Regulations are therefore in place to ensure that vulnerable community members receive the proper assistance.
+However, it is also advisable to “shop around” for the right energy plan.
 Energy Concession Customers⁸ in SA can choose to take up the SA Concession Energy Discount Offer (SACEDO)¹ with Origin Energy.
 The SACEDO includes:

 - a guaranteed ongoing 20% off electricity usage and supply charges (Origin will provide customers 90 days’ notice of any changes)

 - no late payment, processing, paper bill, credit card or exit fees